Is my strength the strength of stones? Or is my flesh bronze? Job 6:12 NKJV

 Job responded to his friend’s rebuke.
 He admitted his complaint against God was rash.
 He asserted his innocence and the unjustness of his circumstances.
 Job scolded Eliphaz for his harsh unkind words.
 Once again Job expressed longing for the comfort of death.

 Who can really understand another person’s grief and pain?
 There are clearly times when we cannot.
 There are times when words cannot comfort a grieving soul.
-Words can seem insensitive and unkind to a person in anguish of sorrow and grief!
+Words can seem insensitive and unkind to a person whose soul is in anguish.

 Emotions do not have intellect.
 Decisions should be based on facts.
 But we should never stifle anybody’s feelings and emotions.
 We should always validate them.

 The Word of God describes Jesus as a man acquainted with sorrows.
-Jesus understands the depth of emotions we feel.
-He experienced the warmth of human love and the camaraderie of fellowship.
+The Lord understands the depth of emotions we feel.
+Jesus experienced the warmth of human love and the camaraderie of fellowship.
+He understands those emotions as well.

 Jesus experienced hunger, anger and weariness.
 He knew the pain of loss and betrayal.
-The Father turned from Jesus at his moment of greatest need.
-He learned what it meant to be abandoned and alone.
-Jesus also experienced excruciating pain and the sting of death!
+The Father turned away from Jesus at his moment of greatest need.
+Jesus learned what it feels like to be abandoned and alone.

 The Word of God tells us to rejoice with those who rejoice and to morn with those who morn.
 We must be ready to show our love and support by coming alongside and loving people right where they are.
 We can offer a shoulder to cry on and an ear to listen just as Jesus does when we turn to Him.